-One Christmas Eve, after praying about what neighborhood/houses to visit, the family executes their operation.
+After praying about what neighborhood/houses to visit one Christmas Eve, the family executes their operation.
 One adult drives, while the other takes the kids to a door, knocks, leaves the box, and RUNS – fast as their legs will take them – away!
 When the home resident gets to the door, all that is there is a gift box filled with blessing!

 Modest giving.
 Giant impact.

-Your Child Needs You to Know How to Make Christmas Magical
+Your Child Needs You to Make Christmas Magical

 The Holiday season is full of opportunities for magic.
 But, you have to be the one to create it.
 Don’t look back when your kids are grown and wish you’d been more intentional to make Christmas magical.